 Where are the Picos de Europa?

 Translated to ‘Peaks of Europe’, the Spanish mountain range is located 20 km inland from the northern coast of Spain, within the communities of Asturias, Cantabria and Castile and Leon.
+The cities of Santander and Bilbao make good start points in flying to cycle in the Picos.

 The origin of the name widely accepted is that these high jagged peaks of the Cantabrian Mountains were the first sight of Europe for ships coming back from America.